Prominent interference peaks in the dephasing Anderson model: Dephasing dynamics

 The existence of a pronounced side-peak as visible in Fig.~\ref{fig:example_evolution} in the weak dephasing regime, is clearly consistent with the narrow peak and pronounced tails in the ensemble average shown in Fig.~\ref{fig:ensemble_avg}, but since the distance between side-peak and main peak depends on the realization of disorder, such side-peaks can not be unambiguously verified in the ensemble average.
-We will therefore characterize peaks in interference patterns in terms of their topographic prominence \cite{LLOBERA20011005}, which characterizes to what extent a peak stands out in front of the background.
+We will therefore characterize peaks in interference patterns in terms of their topographic prominence~\cite{LLOBERA20011005}, which characterizes to what extent a peak stands out in front of the background.
 In the present case of one-dimensional structures, the side prominence of a peak with respect to its left/right side can be defined as the difference between its height and the height of the lowest point between itself and the next higher peak to the left/right.
-The overall prominence ${\cal P}$ for any peak is then given by the smaller value of the two side prominences.
-We define the growth ${\cal G}=\max_{t_f}{\cal P}(t_f)-{\cal P}(0)$ of a peak as the maximum of the difference of prominence at different times and the prominence $\Delta$ for a given system (characterized by realization of disorder and dephasing rate) as the maximal growth with the maximum taken over all side-peaks.
+The overall prominence ${\cal P}_x$ for any peak at site $x$ is then given by the smaller value of the two side prominences.
+We define the maximum side peak prominence $\Delta = {\max_{x, t_f}{\cal P}_x(t_f)-{\cal P}_x(0)}$ for a given system (characterized by realization of disorder and dephasing rate) as the maximal growth of the peak prominences over all times and all emerging peaks.

 Fig.~\ref{fig:prominence_split} shows two ensemble averages of this prominence as a function of the dephasing rate \(\gamma\), extracted from an ensemble of $5000$ disorder realizations.
 The blue (light) curve corresponds to the half of the realizations resulting in lower prominence for very weak dephasing with $\gamma=10^{-9}\,{\cal T}$, whereas the black (dark) curve represents the ensemble average over the other half of realizations.
 Both sub-ensembles share several features: the overall prominence drops to zero for fast dephasing (\(\gamma \geq {\cal T}\)), confirming the absence of side-peaks in this limit.
 The growth of the average prominence with decreasing dephasing rate up to $\gamma\simeq 10^{-2}\, {\cal T}$ is essentially the same in both sub-ensembles, and the prominence is independent of the dephasing rate $\gamma$ in the regime $\gamma< 10^{-4}\,{\cal T}$.
 The central difference between both sub-ensembles lies in the maximum of prominence at around $\gamma \simeq 3 \cdot 10^{-3}\,{\cal T}$ in the ensemble with lower prominence, as opposed to the monotonic decrease in prominence with increasing dephasing rate $\gamma$ for the ensemble with higher prominence.